Nawajishraza09/Stegxif/README.md

 # Stegxif
+🕵️‍♂️ Steganography Toolkit (Streamlit)
-A Python-based Steganography &amp; Image Forensics Web App built with Streamlit.
+A Python-based Steganography & Image Forensics Web App built with Streamlit.
 This tool allows users to hide secret messages inside images, extract hidden messages, and analyze EXIF metadata, all from a single, user-friendly interface.